Awood1029/MastermindChallenge/README.md

   - Started implementation of a multiplayer feature using SignalR in Blazor.
   - Created a MultiplayerController and Multiplayer Service.
   - Note: This feature is currently incomplete and requires further development.

+## Project Structure

+The solution consists of two projects:

+### 1. MastermindChallenge.API

+- **Controllers:**
+  - **Auth:** Contains API controllers related to authentication.
+  - **Game:** Holds API controllers for game-related functionality.

+- **Data:**
+  - **Models and DbContext:** This folder contains data models and the `DbContext` used by Entity Framework.
+It's responsible for defining the structure of the database and how the application interacts with it.

+- **ModelDtos:**
+  - **Dto Files:** This directory is dedicated to Data Transfer Objects (DTOs).
+DTOs are used when making API calls that don't require all the information from the original model, helping to optimize data transfer between the client and server.

+### 2. MastermindChallenge.Blazor.Server

+- **Models:**
+  - **GamePage Model:** Holds data specific to the game view in the Blazor application.

+- **Providers:**
+  - **ApiAuthenticationStateProvider:** Manages JWT and authentication logic for the Blazor application.
+It's responsible for tracking the authentication state of the user through the use of the JWT token.

+- **Services:**
+  - **Authentication Service:** Handles business logic related to user authentication.
+  - **Game Service:** Manages business logic and communication with the API.

 ## Usage